Changsuk-Choi/Terragrunt-Config/README.md

 ## Useful Commands Options
-  - terraform apply -auto-approve
-    **-auto-approve**: Skip interactive approval of plan before applying.
+- terraform apply **-auto-approve**: Skip interactive approval of plan before applying.
 &nbsp;
-  - terraform plan -no-color
-    **-no-color**: Disables output with coloring.
+- terraform plan **-no-color**: Disables output with coloring.
 Disables output with coloring.
 On Windows, Default Settting no support for VT100 escape codes. -no-color flag would be help this cases.
 &nbsp;
-  - terragrunt plan --terragrunt-source c:\deploy\temp\
-    **--terragrunt-source**: Download Terraform configurations from the specified source into a temporary folder, and run Terraform in that temporary folder.
+- terragrunt plan **--terragrunt-source** c:\deploy\temp\: Download Terraform configurations from the specified source into a temporary folder, and run Terraform in that temporary folder.